Capstone-MakerSquare/New-Neighbors/readme.md

 ```

 ####API's
-- [Google Maps API](https://developers.google.com/maps/?hl=en) is used for the map, commute information and nearby places
+- [Google APIs](https://developers.google.com/maps/?hl=en) is used for the map, commute information, nearby neighborhoods, attractions, and amenities
-- [Zilpy API](http://www.zilpy.com/api) is used for renting price information
+- [Zilpy API](http://www.zilpy.com/api) is used for rental price information
-- [Instagram API](https://instagram.com/developer/) is used to display photos from the area in the details view
+- [Instagram API](https://instagram.com/developer/) is used to display photos from the area
-- [Zillow API](http://www.zillow.com/howto/api/APIOverview.htm) is used for home purchase prices and Statistical data for the bar and pie charts
+- [Zillow API](http://www.zillow.com/howto/api/APIOverview.htm) is used for home sale values and demographic statistics

 #### API keys